 Hatshepsut (Hatchepsut) was the fifth pharaoh of the Eighteenth Dynasty and one of the few female rulers of Ancient Egypt.
 Her name means “Foremost of Noble Ladies”, and on her accession as pharaoh she took the throne name “Ma’atkare” (“Truth is the soul of Ra).

-Hatshepsut was the daughter of the pharaoh Thuthmosis Akheperkare (Thuthmosis I) and his great Wife Queen Ahmose.
+Hatshepsut was the daughter of Pharaoh Thuthmosis Akheperkare (Thuthmosis I) and his great Wife Queen Ahmose.
 She had only one full sibling, her sister Akhbetneferu (Neferubity) who died in infancy.

 Her father was also married to Mutnofret (possibly the daughter of Ahmose I) who bore four sons; Wadjmose, Amenose, Thuthmosis Akheperenre (Thuthmosis II), and Ramose.
 Both Wadjmose and Amenose died before adulthood.
 When her father died, her half brother Thuthmosis Akheperenre (Thuthmosis II) was named as pharaoh and she became his Great Wife.
 As descent was partially matrilineal, marrying Hatshepsut (the daughter of the king) supported the legitimacy of his rule despite the fact that his mother was not the Great Royal Wife.